Request loaders

 sub-package, which extends the functionality of the RequestQueue

-with additional tools for managing URLs.
+with additional tools for managing URLs and requests.
 You learned about the RequestLoader

 , RequestManager